Contact Us for a Free Consultation (213) 542-0979

 We do everything we can to prove and to show that the prosecution has not proved its case against you beyond a reasonable doubt.
 Our attorneys have successfully defended clients in front of juries for crimes such as DUI, assault with a deadly weapon, attempted murder, sex crimes, and a lot more.

-If you are facing a pending criminal charge, contact our law firm immediately and set up a free face to face consultation.
+If you are facing a pending criminal charge, contact our law firm immediately and set up a free face-to-face consultation.
 Whether your case goes to trial or not, we will put in the same amount of effort – that being all our effort to get you the best possible results.

 Menu